Software-Hardware-Integration-Lab/Documentation/docs/Reference/Development/Data-Formats/3-SSM-IntuneScopeTag.md

 The Object ID (GUID) of the Administrative Unit that contains all of the specialized objects.

 **Description:**
-This is a normal AAD Admin Unit that contains a list of specialized security groups, devices, apps and users.
+This is a normal Entra ID Admin Unit that contains a list of specialized security groups, devices, apps and users.
 The membership of this AU is automatically maintained by MSM.

 **Example:**